 1) A shallow DOF will allow a blurred background.
 Smaller f-stop f 2.8 = wider aperture = more light.

 2) A deep DOF everything in the image will be sharp.
 Bigger f-stop f 22= smaller aperture = less light

 3) Your focal distance and distance from subject will affect your DOF.

 • 4th week Beginning Composition

-Knowing the elements of basic Composition will allow you to capture the essence of the image you see.
+Knowing the elements of basic Composition will allow you to create stronger visual stories.

 • 5th final week Constructive critique: A Slideshow of the students images created throughout the course with emphasis on the positive aspects and recommendation on how to improve

 Discuss “What do I do with my Photographs?”
 Talk on the importance of being a Photographer, Photography creates a visual narrative, it tells a story and makes a connection.
 And it documents HISTORY.